galaxyproject/training-material/topics/fair/tutorials/fair-ego/tutorial.md

 ## The solution

 The problem descibed above could have been avoided by creating a Data Management Plan (DPM) before the start of the project.
 A DMP is a document that describes how research data is going to be managed during and after the project.
 Importantly, A DMP is a living document that may need to be altered during the project.
 Any time the research plan changes, the DMP should be reviewed and updated.
-Learn more about DPMs from these excellent resources: {% cite RDMkit-Data-management-plan %} and {% cite elixir-belgium-About-DPM %}
+Learn more about DPMs from these excellent resources: {% cite RDMkit-Data-management-plan %} and {% cite elixir-belgium-About-DMP %}

 # Excercise 2: Reproduce the experiment

+## The Problem

 Imagine the following situation: You have got great data.
 The editors of Nature, Science and Cell are all knocking on your door to publish in their journals.
 The only thing standing between you and a Nobel prize is one picture of an immunostaining that is not publication quality and the immunostaining needs to be redone.